 There were worrying scenes just five minutes before the break as Mellis seemed to twist awkwardly on the turf as he tried to latch onto a ball down the left.
 But Mellis dusted himself down and appeared fine to continue after treatment from the physios.

-The first booking was finally shown as Chadwick kicked Hassell after the ball had gone.
+The first booking was finally shown as Chadwick kicked Hassell after the ball

 Both sides made a single change apiece at the break with Scotland replacing Harewood for Barnsley and Harley was replaced by Chicksen for the Dons.

 A free-kick for the home side forced Hassell to head clear from danger with Lewington lurking in the six-yard box.